How to Get a Library Card

 County.
 The same service policies apply to this type of card as to resident cards.
 They must

-provide photo id and proof of address when applying for their library card.
+provide a photo id and proof of address when applying for their library card.

 - Non-Residents who live outside of Beadle County limits may purchase a one-year library card